wazo-platform/wazo-doc/source/system_admin/configuration/ha/ha.rst

 Note that, on failover and on failback:

+* DND, call forwards, call filtering, ..., statuses may be lost if changed recently.
 * If you are statically connected as an agent (i.e. you use "agent callback login"), then you'll need to reconnect as a static agent when the master goes down.
 Since it's hard to know when the master goes down, if your CTI client disconnect and you can't reconnect it,